-MAS is also proposing a revised principles-based definition of a "derivative contract", which aims to describe the key elements of derivatives.
+MAS also proposes a revised principles-based definition of a "derivative contract", which aims to describe the key elements of derivatives.
 This also provides flexibility for MAS to regulate OTC derivatives, which may evolve in complexity and structure.

 22. AML/CTF bill moves to parliament